Jiyu version

 Enter on a great task while it is still small.

-All the difficult things under Heaven necessarily arise from the state in which they were easy;
+All the difficult things under Heaven necessarily arise from the state in which

 All the great tasks under Heaven arise from the state in which they were small.